sudo-michael/ACPG/README.md

 ## How to run code?

 ### Tabular Gridorld Environment
 We consider two gridworld environments, Cliff World and Frozen Lake, to test the actor-critic algorithms.
+All the files associated with gridworld environments are in `GridWorld` folder
 In all experiments, the environment can be given as input to the running file using `--env` argument.
-All the files associated with gridworld environments are in `GridWorld` folder.
 Also, whether the critic samples from the environment or use the known MDP as ground-truth can be set using `--sampling` argument.

-#### Direct Functional Representation
+#### Direct Representation / Tabular Actor

-`Direct_TabularNPG_LFATD.py` and `Direct_TabularACPG_LFAACPG.py` contains the code for running TD algorithm, and our lagorithm for direct representation.
-Similarlay, `Softmax_TabularsMDPO_LFATD.py` and `Softmax_TabularACPG_LFAACPG.py` contains the code for softmax representation.
+To run the TD algorithm with tabular actor using default hyper parameters use:

+`python GridWrold/Direct_TabularNPG_LFATD.py --critic_alg TD`

-To run the TD algorithm for direct representation with default hyper parameters use:
+To run the Advantage TD algorithm with tabular actor using default hyper parameters use:

+`python GridWrold/Direct_TabularNPG_LFATD.py --critic_alg AdvTD`

+To run the decision-aware algorithm with tabular actor using default hyper parameters use:

-`python GridWrold_ModelBased/Direct_TabularNPG_LFATD.py`
+`python GridWrold/Direct_TabularACPG_LFAACPG.py`

+#### Direct Representation / Linear Actor

-To run the ACPG algorithm for direct representation use:
+To run the TD algorithm with linear actor using default hyper parameters use:

-`python GridWrold_ModelBased/Direct_TabularACPG_LFAACPG.py`
+`python GridWrold/Direct_LinearMDPO_LFATD.py --critic_alg TD`

-To run the TD algorithm for sofmtax representation use:
+To run the Advantage TD algorithm with linear actor using default hyper parameters use:

-`python GridWrold_ModelBased/Softmax_TabularsMDPO_LFATD.py`
+`python GridWrold/Direct_LinearMDPO_LFATD.py --critic_alg AdvTD`

-To run the ACPG algorithm for softmax representation use:
+To run the decision-aware algorithm with linear actor using default hyper parameters use:

-`python GridWrold_ModelBased/Softmax_TabularACPG_LFAACPG.py`
+`python GridWrold/Direct_LinearACPG_LFAACPG.py`

 Following shows the arguments for above scripts along with their default values.
 You can modify hyper parameter values by specifying their name and their values.
 Also, note that some arguments are only for ACPG algorithm.